The Carnivore Diet Through a TCM Lens

 By Dr (TCM) Attilio D'Alberto | Traditional Chinese Medicine Practitioner, Wokingham, Berkshire

 The carnivore diet is a maximalist approach that excludes all plant foods and consists almost entirely of meat, fish, eggs and sometimes dairy.
-Promoted as a treatment for autoimmune disease, weight loss, mental health and metabolic resistance, carnivore eating has built a substantial following.
-From a traditional Chinese medicine perspective, the carnivore diet has a striking energetic profile: deeply warming, deeply blood-and-yang-tonifying, and harmful in many constitutions over time.
+Promoted as a treatment for autoimmune disease, weight loss, mental health and metabolic resistance, carnivore eating has built a substantial following on social media and in podcasting.
+From a traditional Chinese medicine perspective, the carnivore diet has a striking energetic profile: deeply warming, deeply blood-and-yang-tonifying, capable of producing rapid short-term symptom relief in a narrow set of constitutions, and harmful in many constitutions over time.
+The "I tried carnivore and felt amazing" testimonials are real; so are the long-term cases of yin depletion, dryness, sleep disturbance and reduced reproductive function.
+Both are explained by the same TCM mechanism.

 On this page